Roswell Park opened its first hospital in 1913

 The idea of building a cancer hospital in Buffalo first came to light just three years after Dr. Roswell Park opened the doors to the world’s first cancer research laboratory.
 In 1901 the Journal of the American Medical Association reported that plans for the hospital “provide for a three-story, fire-proof building, which will be used as an annex of the Buffalo General Hospital and will be erected near that institution.”
 The association with Buffalo General made perfect sense, because Dr. Park served as its chief surgeon.

 But for reasons now lost to history, those plans never moved forward.
 Ten years went by.
-Finally, in 1911, the New York State Legislature voted to provide $65,000 toward the cost of building a cancer hospital at the corner of Oak and Carlton streets; another $20,000 in private donations rounded out the cost of construction.
-This time the proposed hospital, called the Cary Pavilion, would be associated not with Buffalo General but with Dr. Park’s laboratory.
+Finally, in 1911, the New York State Legislature voted to provide $65,000 toward the cost of building a cancer hospital at the corner of North Oak and High streets; another $20,000 in private donations rounded out the cost of construction.
+This time the proposed hospital would be associated not with Buffalo General but with Dr. Park’s laboratory.

-The New York Times added to the praise, describing the Cary Pavilion as “the most modern of hospitals…perhaps the most electric and automatic institution in the city of Buffalo and the state of New York.”
+The New York Times added to the praise, describing it as “the most modern of hospitals…perhaps the most electric and automatic institution in the city of Buffalo and the state of New York.”

 It was “noiseless,” with “beds rolled about on rubber wheels that make no sound.
 There are no bells.
 A patient desiring attendance merely presses a button that illuminates a number of electric bulbs throughout the building, calling the attention of the attendant.

 “The solaria, or sun parlors, can be [transformed] into sleeping porches simply by opening the windows and introducing the beds, [which] are furnished with electric pads” to keep the patients warm while they enjoyed the fresh air.